eemed/sanedit/README.md

 * Syntax highlighting using PEGs
 * Regex and glob patterns are handled by converting them to PEGs
 * Terminal UI
-* Modal and non-modal editing using configuration

-More basic features include:

 * Snippets
 * Comment block
 * Search text